Fresh Run Early Spring Salmon

 The Scottish River Opening Days

-While the opening day ceremonies on all the Scottish rivers are heavily attended it amazes me how the thousands of anglers who show up for the celebrations are mainly nowhere to be seen for the following 2 or 3 months.
-This year on the Tay the rising coloured water conditions ruined any real chances of success on the 15th of January which was a shame but a brilliant basic lesson from the salmon river who cares not a jot for big attendances, river reports or TV cameras.
+While the opening day ceremonies on all the Scottish rivers are heavily attended it amazes me how the thousands of anglers who show up for the celebrations are then mainly nowhere to be seen for the following 2 or 3 months.
+This year on the Tay rising coloured water conditions ruined any real chances of success on the 15th of January which was a shame but a brilliant basic lesson from the salmon river who cares not a jot for well attended ceremonies, river reports or even TV cameras.

 Take The Early Salmon Fishing Months Seriously